bcoles/kasld/docs/reproducibility.md

 extra/validate-bundle kasld-bundle-*  # run kasld over it, check the truth
 ```

-`collect` writes a path-preserving copy of the files kasld reads plus the
+`collect` writes a path-preserving copy of the files KASLD reads plus the
-kernel's real symbol addresses. `validate-bundle` runs the matching kasld binary
+kernel's real symbol addresses. `validate-bundle` runs the matching `kasld` binary
 over that bundle offline and checks every inferred range against the captured
 ground truth.
 It exits non-zero if any range excludes the truth.
 No root needed.